Careers360 Logo

 The word is derived from the Latin word called “acidus”.

-When dissolve in an aqueous medium, it gives hydrogen ions to the solution.
+When dissolved in an aqueous medium, it gives hydrogen ions to the solution.

-Concentrated acids are the mixtures of more amount of acid dissolved in less amount of water.
+Concentrated acids are mixtures of a larger amount of acid dissolved in a smaller amount of water.

-Dilute acids are the mixtures of more amount of water dissolved in less amount of acids.
+Dilute acids are mixtures of a larger amount of water dissolved in a smaller amount of acids.

 Examples of weak acids: are CH3COOH, Lactic acid, oxalic acid, etc.